Native Functions

 • args.next() pulls the next unprocessed argument from the args queue.

-• joe.toDouble() verifies that it's a Double and returns it as a double, or throws a JoeError.
+• joe.toDouble() verifies that it's a Double and returns it as a double, or throws a JoeError if it is not.

 The JoeError message will look like this: